 The Huskies head into their favourite area, ‘Antarctica’, the Snow and Ice experience at 12:20pm, 1:20pm and 2:20pm on the days they are at the attraction, for some real Antarctic fun!

-The Huskies are at the International Antarctic Centre the dates below:
+The Huskies are at the International Antarctic Centre from 11am – 3pm on the dates below: